OmiyaGames/template-unity-package/README.md

 Finally, changes in the project is documented under the [change log page](https://omiyagames.github.io/template-unity-package/manual/changelog.html).

+For ease of updating installation instructions in future projects, a template instruction is specified below:

 ## Install

 There are two common methods for installing this package.